 This is the RIP routing daemon.
 Similarly to OSPF, the IPv4 and IPv6 daemons will be separate.
-Work on our RIP implementation is only just beginning.
+As of August 2003, the RIP implementation is work in progress.

 4.3.6 MLD/IGMP

 This is Multicast Listener Discovery/Internet Group Management Protocol handler.
 It implements the router-side part of MLD and IGMP.
 Its main purpose is to discover local multicast members and propagate this information to multicast routing daemons such as PIM-SM.